AcademySoftwareFoundation/dpel-website/src/content/articles/alab.md

 # The description of the project card
 description: "A full production scene with over 300 assets and two characters, with looping animation in the first open-sourced USD scene and shot context from a studio.
 Supplied as three separate downloads: the full production scene, high-quality textures, and baked procedural fur and fabric for the animated characters.
 For more information, visit the "
 descriptionLinks: {
-  text: "Animal Logic ALab website.",
+  text: "Netflix Animation Studios ALab website.",
   url: "https://animallogic.com/alab"
 }